tbleken/sidekick/documents/skinc.md

 ## `INC` (or `#`) (INClude)

-This keyword is a helper to include header files, .h, into your program.
-Type `inc` or `#` and press `F8`, and you get a dropdown list of all the .h files in your path.
+This command is a helper to include header files, .h, into your program.
+Type `inc` or `#` and press `F8`, and you get a list of all the .h files in your path.

 **Note:** In this documentation ![`F8`](Images/F8.png) is consistently used as the hotkey for `Sidekick`.
 It can easily be changed by using one of [Thor's](https://github.com/VFPX/Thor) tools.